 I recently experienced my first dead battery in a very long time.
 This was a big surprise in a car with only 4500 miles on the odometer.
 But there was a cause that turned out to be my fault.
 Let me set the stage for this comedy of errors: Continue reading

 I love WeatherTech floor mats!
 They’re molded to fit the exact contours of the floor and protect more than standard floor mats or even the factory “Monster Mats.”
 They’re wonderful for containing slush and snow, which inevitably wind up in the floor each winter.
 They were a fantastic Christmas gift!
 I was a little concerned that water might leak past the retention buttons on each mat.
 However, the mats proved water tight after some snow had melted and I had to leave water standing in them for a few days.
 That makes them awesome in my book!
 My only gripe is that they’re not very “grippy.”
 Their grip-vs-slip feels okay in multipurpose shoes, but I must clean the mats only with soap and water to keep them from being slippery to my dress shoes.
 See more photos below.

 Bring the Rain!

 I treated each of my Mk6 Jettas to 3M clear bras within 24 hours of purchase.
 The hood on my Mk3 was chipped-up pretty bad after 10 years, so I hoped to protect my newer cars since I planned to keep them for a long time.
 Little did I know that Dieselgate would change that!
 HAHA!
 Anyway, the 3M clear bra is expensive, but I knew it was worth it after the first time I saw a rock fly over the center median and strike my hood without damaging it.
 I inspected the hood after 50,000 miles and found several tiny gouges in the material, but none of the damage went through to the paint.
-If I wanted, I could go back to the installer and have a new panel applied at a discount.
+I knew I wanted the same for my GTI!
 Continue reading